Biden admin. crafts COVID-19 booster plan; WHO says poor nations need initial shots

-The Biden administration is reportedly finalizing a plan to administer booster shots to people who completed their first round of COVID-19 vaccination eight months ago.
+The Biden administration this week is coalescing around a plan to administer booster shots to people who completed their COVID-19 vaccinations eight months ago.

 The U.S. would start rolling out third shots of vaccines from Pfizer-BioNTech and Moderna in September as it tries to fend off the fast-moving delta variant of the coronavirus, according to the plan first reported by The New York Times.